Media

 Scenario Type: Real World Recording

 The SSD included with your LabSat 4 is removable.
-To remove or insert the SSD, you must first remove the lid on the LabSat 4 unit.
+To remove or insert the SSD, you must first remove the lid on LabSat 4.
 Push down the lid release lever on the rear panel while you push the lid towards the back of the unit.
 You can then remove the SSD by gently lifting it by the attached tag.

 You can reattach the lid to the unit by positioning the locating lugs by the mounting holes with the LabSat logo facing forward.
 Press the lid down and slide it towards the front of the unit.
 The lid will automatically lock in place when it is closed correctly.